climindex/hydroclimsa/App_user_guide/Weather_Risk_app_user_guide.md

 To display an index layer, users must first select the desired date using the date selector and then click the corresponding index selection button (Figure 4).
 Observed weather indices typically have an update delay of approximately two days.

 Users can adjust the transparency of the displayed layer using the opacity slider located on the right-hand side of the map, below the top-right layer selector (Figure 4).
 Clicking anywhere on the map displays the pixel value at that location, as illustrated by the example northeast of Upington.
-When an index layer is displayed, the corresponding legend appears in the bottom-right corner of the map.
+When an index layer is displayed, the corresponding legend appears in the bottom-right corner of the map, and at the bottom of the map is a scale bar.

  <p align="center">